Mailclark/bot2hook/README.md

 Write your own Docker-compose file, using `sample/docker-compose.webhook.yml` as a basis.

-* Update the `bot2hook_rabbitmq` config, change the user and password to connect to RabbitMQ Management pages.
-You can also change the port (by default http://your.bot2hook.domain:8085)
 * Update `volumes`, replace `sample/` by the path to your files.
 Remove the third volume pointing to sample/public, only use for testing usage.
 * Change the `CONF_FILE` value and use a label with meaning for you.
 * You can remove the `extra_hosts` part, it's only usefull because we use a local domain for testing.